 But it doesn’t have to stop there!
-When it comes to pastel shades, consider opting for cool gray blues; pinks can accentuate redness and make you look tired.
+When it comes to pastel shades, consider opting for cool gray-blues; pinks can accentuate redness and make you look tired.
 As far as jewel tones go, pass on greens and blues, which are too close to your natural eye color, in favor of rich, amethyst purple.
-Yet another foolproof pick is a warm champagne shade; it packs the same brightening and eye-opening effect as a beige or white, without looking to stark set against your light eyes.
+Yet another foolproof pick is a warm champagne shade; it has the same brightening and eye-opening effect as a beige or white, without looking too stark set against your light eyes.

-Best Overall: Maybelline New York The 24KT Nudes Eye Shadow Palette
+Best Overall: Maybelline New York The 24KT Nudes Eyeshadow Palette

 Best Budget: e.l.f.
 Cosmetics Smudge Pot Cream Eyeshadow